LZ0221/Lieconv-Tg/README.md

 Model training and predict
 ==
 The code for training and predict the models are placed in the [Model training and predict directory](https://github.com/LZ0221/Lieconv-Tg/tree/main/Model%20training%20and%20Predict).

+Models
+==
+All optimal model results are placed in the [models directory](https://github.com/LZ0221/Lieconv-Tg/tree/main/model).